empow-blockchain/go-empow/README.md

-# EMPOW - A Secure & Scalable Blockchain for Smart Services
+# EMPOW BLOCKCHAIN - Social Network on Blockchain

 ### How to run full node